nightlyistaken/neptune/README.md

-# nevagon
+# Uranus
-Nevagon, the discord bot
+Uranus, the discord bot

-Uses slash commands for command handlings
+Uses slash commands and has a pretty cool looking dashboard!